The low-rank hypothesis of complex systems

 Considering this subclass of dynamics already highlight an important implication of the low-rank hypothesis.
 The linear function $x \mapsto y = Wx$ in $g$ has a very special role: even if $x$ is part of a $N$-dimensional manifold, when $W$ has a low rank, the vector in the image of $W$ will be part of a low-dimension submanifold.
-Even if $W$ has full rank, our experimental observations in Fig.~\ref{fig:low_rank_hypothesis} show that it is most likely to have a low effective rank.
+Even if $W$ has full rank, our experimental observations in Fig.~\ref{fig:low_rank_hypothesis} show that it is likely to have a low effective rank.
 We can hence say that $Wx$ will be part of an effectively low-dimension submanifold.

-Yet, the vector field $g$ is a nonlinear function of $Wx$ and it is not straightforward to assess the low dimensionality of $g(x, y)$: this is a fundamental challenge of dimension reduction.
-A considerable number of works have been done on the subject in recent years~\cite{Gao2016, *Tu2017, *Jiang2018, *Laurence2019, *Thibeault2020, *Vegue2022, *Kundu2022}, but it remains unclear how to choose a dimension for the reduced dynamics and how to quantify the corresponding error with the complete dynamics.
+Just as some random graph models are crafted from a nonlinear function $\Phi$ of a low-rank matrix $L$ (see Fig.~\ref{fig:exposing_low_rank_hypothesis}a), the vector field $g$ depends nonlinearly on $Wx$, making it challenging to assess the low dimensionality of $g(x,y)$.
+Despite recent developments~\cite{Gao2016, *Tu2017, *Jiang2018, *Laurence2019, *Vegue2023, *Kundu2022, Thibeault2020}, it remains unclear how to choose a dimension for the reduced dynamics and how to quantify the reduction error for nonlinear dynamics on complex networks.

-The dimension reduction of a dynamical system can be imagined as a problem of aligning a low-dimensional vector field with a high-dimensional vector field (Fig.~\ref{fig:low_dimension_hypothesis}c and \prettyref{SIsubsec:generalities}).
-When perfectly aligned, the dimension reduction is exact; otherwise, there is an alignment error in $\mathbb{R}^n$ that depends on the position $x$ in $\mathbb{R}^N$.
-Defining a dimension-reduction method requires the choice of a $n\times N$ reduction matrix $M$, that maps the elements of the complete system to the reduced system, as well as a vector field $F$, that describes the evolution of the set of observables $(X_{\mu})_{\mu=1}^n$ in $\mathbb{R}^n$.
-The alignment error in $\mathbb{R}^n$ at $x\in\mathbb{R}^N$, denoted $\mathcal{E}(x)$, can then be defined as the root mean-square error between the vector fields $M\circ f$ and $F\circ M$ (see Methods).
+Dimension reduction of dynamical systems can be imagined as the problem of aligning a low-dimensional vector field with its high-dimensional counterpart (Fig.~\ref{fig:low_dimension_hypothesis}c and \prettyref{SIsubsec:generalities}).
+This involves selecting a $n\times N$ reduction matrix $M$ that maps the elements of the complete system to the reduced system, as well as a vector field $F$ describing the evolution of a set of observables $(X_{\mu})_{\mu=1}^n$ in $\mathbb{R}^n$.
+The alignment error in $\mathbb{R}^n$ at $x\in\mathbb{R}^N$, denoted $\mathcal{E}(x)$, can then be defined as the error between the vector fields $M\circ f$ and $F\circ M$ (Methods).